jsonzilla/UTL/docs/blog/map_macro_reflection.md

 > [!Note]
 > Strictly speaking, we will be dealing with a way of providing types with non-intrusive introspection metadata, rather than a proper reflection.
 A battle-tested implementation of this mechanism is provided [Boost.Desribe](https://github.com/boostorg/describe), since the end goals are the same the term "reflection" will be used for conciseness.

+> [!Note]
+> Ultimately, proper reflection can only be supported at the language level, everything we do before C++26 is trying to bolt-in a language feature using various work-arounds.

 ## `enum` reflection

 Let's first establish what do we even want from an `enum` reflection.
 The main things people usually wish for are: